WamboDNS/WamboDNS/README.md

 Hi 👋 My name is Denis!
 =======================

 I study Computer Science @ KIT with a focus on cybersecurity and AI.
-I'm interested in everything that falls between those lines...
+I'm particularly interested their intersection...
 And a few other things like plants 🌴 :)

 In case you are interested in collaborating, I'm open to interesting projects!
 Simply reach out the me in some way.